Get Ready To Ride - Our Five Minute MOT Safety Check

 - Check the brake fluid level.

-- Check of the brake hoses to make sure they are attached (!) and neither cracked nor leaking.
+- Check the brake hoses to make sure they are attached (!) and neither cracked nor leaking.

 The suspense is killing me

-“Steering and suspension” comes a close third in our list, with 15% of the defects.
+Steering and suspension come a close third in the list, with a combined 16% of defects.

 Not necessarily easy to fix but two things you can check are your steering bearings and your fork seals.